-3.1 Development proposals requiring the provision of Planning Obligations should be made in accordance with the relevant policies of the Adopted
+3.1 Development proposals requiring the provision of Planning Obligations should be made in accordance with the relevant policies of the Adopted City of Derby Local Plan and this SPD, which constitutes an important material consideration in the decision making process.

-- City of Derby Local Plan and this SPD, which constitutes an important material consideration in the decision making process. - 3.2 This SPD has been prepared in accordance with Planning Policy Statement 12 Local Development Frameworks and the associated Town and Country Planning (Local Development) (England) Regulations 2004.
+- 3.2 This SPD has been prepared in accordance with Planning Policy Statement 12 - Local Development Frameworks and the associated Town and Country Planning (Local Development) (England) Regulations 2004.
 Derby City Council is currently preparing its Local Development Framework and consequently the Adopted City of Derby Local Plan (2006) and its policies will be retained until it is replaced by Local Development Documents. - 3.3 The Planning and Compulsory Purchase Act 2004 requires that a Sustainability Appraisal be under taken alongside the preparation of an SPD.
 The Sustainability Appraisal is also required to incorporate the requirements of the European Union Directive 2001/42/EC on Strategic Environmental Assessment.
 The aim of this is to better integrate the sustainability objectives into plan preparation.
 A Sustainability Appraisal Scoping Report has been carried out in conjunction with the production of this draft document.
-The Scoping Report will be published separately. - 3.4 This SPD is currently at the draft stage and will be put out to consultation for <INSERT FIGURE> weeks from <INSERT FIGURE> to <INSERT FIGURE>.
-All responses received will be taken into consideration when drawing up the final draft of the document. - 3.5 Council Cabinet will take the final decision on the content of this SPD.
+The Scoping Report will be published separately. - 3.4 This SPD was put out to consultation for 6 weeks from 23rd January 2008 to 4th March 2008.
+All responses received have been taken into consideration in drawing up this final draft of the document.